daniemoyo/hackathon-libraries/README.md

 # hackathon-libraries
-learning how to work with libries: cdn, apis
+learning how to work with libraries: cdn, apis